jxnwxx/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower mh/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing medicalHistories.

+### Editing an appointment : `edit-appt`

+Edits an existing appointment from a patient's appointment list

+Format: `edit-appt i/NRIC id/INDEX [at/APPOINTMENT TITLE] [ad/APPOINTMENT DATE]`

+* Edits the patient at the specified `NRIC`.
+* Edits the appointment at the specified `INDEX`.The index refers to the index number shown in the displayed patient list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Existing values will be updated to the input values

+Examples:
+* `edit-appt i/S1234567D id/1 at/dental ad/02-02-2002, 0900`
+* `edit-appt i/S3241232A id/2 ad/20-12-2025, 1200`

 ### Locating patients by name: `find`

 Finds patients whose names contain any of the given keywords.